cytex-ch/swiss-address-js/README.md

 <a name="about"></a>

-<strong>swiss-address-js</strong> allows you to easily fetch physical snail mail from your ePost/Swiss-address-js account.
-Additionally, you can also manage your snail mail by creating, updating and deleting it.
+<strong>swiss-address-js</strong> is a JavaScript library that allows you to query for swiss addresses with ease.
+It uses the API of Swiss Post fetch latest building addresses.
+It is written in TypeScript and can be used in any JavaScript environment.

 ### ⚠️ Disclaimer

-This project is not affiliated with Swiss Post or Swiss-address-js in any way.
-It is an unofficial API wrapper for the Swiss-address-js API.
+This project is not affiliated with Swiss Post.
+It is an unofficial API wrapper for the [Address Webservices API](https://developer.post.ch/en/address-web-services-rest).
 Use at your own risk.
 We are not responsible for any damage caused by the use of this library.

 ## 🏁 Features